 Day 11: Serengeti Wildebeest Migration Tracking:

-After breakfast we will take the packed lunch with us and proceed with the game drive in the Serengeti National Park.
-The migration can be seen on a long chain approximately 40 Km heading to the south western direction.
+After breakfast, we will take the packed lunch with us and proceed with the game drive in the Serengeti National Park.
+The migration can be seen on a long chain approximately 40 Km heading in the southwestern direction.
 Around 1230 and 1300 break for your lunch.
 After having our lunch we will proceed with our game viewing following the move of the migrants on the southwest of the park.
-Approximately 1.3 million wildebeest, 250,000 gazelles and 200,000 Zebras have been recorded sharing the short grass.
+Approximately 1.3 million wildebeest, 250,000 gazelles, and 200,000 Zebras have been recorded sharing the short grass.

 Dinner and overnight at Mara River Tented Lodge: Full board.

 We start the day with an early morning game drive before heading to Ngorongoro Conservation Area.
 Ngorongoro is a special place in that it is a Conservation Area, not a National Park; this means that the whole area is managed for both the animals and the local Masai people who graze their cattle alongside the indigenous wildlife.
 During the drive-in Ngorongoro, we have a chance to glimpse something of the Masai way of life.
 After stopping at the entrance gate, where there is a chance to learn more about this fascinating volcanic landscape, we will drive around the rim of the Crater itself, and from here we can look down and see the herd of wildebeest or buffalos.
 Finally, we descend into the crater.